Hpauric/hpauric.github.io/_posts/2019-06-01-How-to-subscribe.md

 image-attributions: Photo by Giallo from Pexels
 image_url: /images/400-300px/time-400-300.png
 excerpt: >-
- With web 3, you can listen for contract events on the blockchain and specify actions to trigger when certain criteria are met.
+ With web3, you can query and listen for contract events on the Ethereum blockchain.
 ---

 With [web3.js](https://web3js.readthedocs.io), you can query and listen for contract events on the Ethereum blockchain, so that you can specify actions to trigger when certain criteria are met.